-Science fair projects with balloons and rockets can tackle several science topics.
+Science fair experiments with balloons and rockets can tackle several science topics.
 You can develop physics science fair projects that look at propulsion systems or the physics of rocket aerodynamics.
 No matter what you are interested in you will have fun working on these experiments.
 Have fun with the following sample projects!

 Does the size of the balloon impact how high a rocket will fly?
 This is the first hypothesis that you can test with your science fair projects with balloons and rockets.
 In this experiment you will build rockets that use different sized balloons to propel them into the air.
 Does size matter?
 If yes, is their a formula you can use to predict how high a rocket will go based on the volume of the balloon?

 Does the shape of the balloon impact how high a rocket will fly?
 To test this hypothesis you will need to develop physics science fair projects that use balloons of different shapes to propel your rockets.
 Use a long narrow balloon, a round balloon and a heart shaped balloon.
 Make sure that each of these balloons is filled with the same volume of air.
 Does shape matter?
 If yes, why.
 If no, why not?

 Does the type of gas that the balloon is filled with impact how high a rocket will fly?
 This hypothesis will require you to fill your balloon with different gases.
 The safest ones will be air from your lungs and helium.
 Use the same size and shape of balloons to test this experiment.
 The independent variable for this experiment will be the type of gas and the dependent variable will be the distance the rocket travels into the sky.